mm80843/T3.5/docs/Benef/PBN__Benef_255.md

 # __Local food supply__

-## Name of the Benefit

-Availability of local services ensures a sustainable and independent supply of food during emergencies

 ## Description of Benefits pertaining to Beneficiaries

 * [Providing self-dependent services can enhance tenant satisfaction and create a more sustainable living environment.](https://github.com/mm80843/T3.5/blob/main/docs/BenefReturn/PBN__BenefReturn_267.md)